FirstKlaas/LEDWall/doc/source/index.rst

 Python
 ^^^^^^

-For easy color manipulation as well as different hardware setups I wrote a python library.
+For easy color manipulation as well as different hardware setups.
+I wrote a python library.
 To get started, read the documentation of the :class:`~ledwall.components.Display` class.

 Contents